United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 Deacon Neil Amerson, a former Pentecostal church member, is training to become a priest.
 In addition to his studies, he is actively involved in our Chaplaincy for Truckers program, providing spiritual guidance to fellow truckers while on the road.
 Neil is a valuable member of the Georgia Diocese.

 Savannah is a valuable resource for our sisterhood, providing a wealth of experience in her ministry.
-As she completes her training, she will work alongside Mother Superior to recruit and train new Sisters.
+As Mother Superior's assistant, she will work alongside Her to recruit and train new Sisters.
 In addition, she is involved in counseling for drug and alcohol addiction.

 OUR MOTTO IS FINDING LIFE IN JESUS CHRIST imageOUR MOTTO IS FINDING LIFE IN JESUS CHRIST imageOUR MOTTO IS FINDING LIFE IN JESUS CHRIST image